deepsun80/sendspark-react-assessment/README.md

 Go to https://app.sendspark.com/code/demo and follow the development instructions.

 When you're ready to submit:

-  - fork this repository privately and push up your work
+- fork this repository privately and push up your work,
-  - invite *@joshfreemanIO* to your repository
+- invite **@joshfreemanIO** to your repository,
-  - create a free account at https://app.sendspark.com
+- create a free account at https://app.sendspark.com, and then
 - create a video introducing yourself and link your repository in the call-to-action button

-    - See [] for an example.
+See the [video from above](https://app.sendspark.com/view/my9lr11oojbw9jhztadusgjpwswc01p0) as an example.